Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Error terms for equidistribution and counting for metric and simplicial graphs of groups

 \section{Error terms for equidistribution and counting for metric and simplicial graphs of groups}

-In this Section, we give error terms to the equidistribution and counting results of Section \ref{subsect:equicountmetricgraphgroup}, given by Theorem \ref{theo:counting} for metric trees (and their continuous time geodesic flows) and by Theorem \ref{theo:countingdiscrete} for simplicial trees (and their discrete time geodesic flows), under appropriate bounded geometry and rate of mixing properties.
+In this Section, we give error terms to the equidistribution and counting results of Section \ref{subsect:equicountmetricgraphgroup}, given by Theorem \ref{theo:counting} for metric trees (and their continuous time geodesic flows) and by Theorem \ref{theo:countingdiscrete} for simplicial trees (and their discrete time geodesic flows), under appropriate assumptions on bounded geometry and the rate of mixing.

-Let $(\XX,\lambda)$, $X$, $\Ga$, $\wt c$, $c$, $\wt F_c$, $F_c$, $\delta_c$, $\DD^\pm$, $\D^\pm$, $\lambda_{\ga,\ga'}$, $\alpha_{\ga,\ga'}$, $\alpha^\pm_{\ga,\ga'}$, $m_{\ga,\ga'}$ be as in Section \ref{subsect:equicountmetricgraphgroup}.
+Let $(\XX,\lambda)$, $X$, $\Ga$, $\wt c$, $c$, $\wt F_c$, $F_c$, $\delta_c$, $\DD^\pm$, $D^\pm$, $\D^\pm$, $\lambda_{\ga,\ga'}$, $\alpha_{\ga,\ga'}$, $\alpha^\pm_{\ga,\ga'}$, $m_{\ga,\ga'}$ be as in Section \ref{subsect:equicountmetricgraphgroup}.
 We first consider the simplicial case (when $\lambda=1$), for the discrete time geodesic flow.

 \btheo Let $\XX$ be a locally finite simplicial tree without terminal vertices, let $\Ga$ be a nonelementary discrete subgroup of $\Aut(\XX)$, let $\wt c$ be a system of conductances on $\XX$ for $\Ga$ and let $\DD^\pm$ be nonempty proper simplicial subtrees of $\XX$.
 Assume that the critical exponent $\delta_c$ is finite and positive, that the Gibbs measure $m_{c}$ (for the discrete time geodesic flow) is finite and that the skinning measures $\sigma^\pm_{\D^\mp}$ are finite and nonzero.
 Assume furthermore that \begin{enumerate} \item at least one of the following holds :